chaos-mesh/website/docs/simulate-heavy-stress-in-physical-nodes.md

 Attack stress mem successfully, uid: c2bff2f5-3aac-4ace-b7a6-322946ae6f13
 ```

-When running the experiment, you need to save the uid information of the experiment.When a stress simulation is not needed, you can use `recover` to terminate the uid-related experiment:：
+When running the experiment, you need to save the uid information of the experiment.
+When a stress simulation is not needed, you can use `recover` to terminate the uid-related experiment:：

 ```bash
 chaosd recover c2bff2f5-3aac-4ace-b7a6-322946ae6f13